Hierarchical memories: Simulating quantum LDPC codes with local gates: Bilayer implementation of hierarchical codes

 For simplicity, we assume $d_{\ssX} = d_{\ssZ} + \lceil \log(\eta)/\log(p) \rceil$ to guarantee a bias of \emph{at least} $\eta$.
 We also assume that all Level-1 qubits, data and ancilla both, have been biased.
 We update the bilayer architecture to use two $L_\ssX \times L_\ssZ$ grids of rotated surface code tiles with $\ssX$ and $\ssZ$ distances $d_\ssX$ and $d_\ssZ$ respectively.
 Consider a constant-rate LDPC code $\cQ_n$ with rate $\rho$.
 To accommodate $\Space$ outer qubits, we let $L$ be defined by $2L^2 = \Space$.
 We then define $L_{\ssZ}$ and $L_{\ssX}$ to be the smallest integers satisfying $L_{\ssZ} \geq L \cdot \sqrt{d_{\ssX}/d_{\ssZ}}$ and $L_\ssX \geq L\cdot \sqrt{d_{\ssZ}/d_{\ssX}}$.

 It is not sufficient that the qubits themselves are noise biased.
 In addition, we also require that all gates preserve this bias.
 We consider each Clifford operation in turn:

 \begin{enumerate} \item \textbf{Preparation \& Measurement:} Within the syndrome-extraction circuit for the outer code where all measurement ancilla qubits are prepared in the $\encket{+}$ state (Section~\ref{subsec:basic_defs}), $\ssX$ errors on the ancilla qubits are suppressed by a factor of $\eta$. \item \textbf{Entangling gates:} In the bilayer architecture, entangling gates are performed transversally.
 Transversal gates are naturally bias preserving. \item \textbf{$\swapp$ gates:} The way we perform $\swapp$ operations does not change as all tiles have the same dimensions.
-The buffer region on the periphery of the lattice must be slightly increased to accommodate the elongated surface code tiles during the walking operation. $\swapp$ operations themselves do not spread errors and are also bias preserving. \end{enumerate} Together, this completes the requirements for implementing logical Clifford operations $\cK_1$.
+The buffer region on the periphery of the lattice must be slightly increased to accommodate the elongated surface code tiles during the walking operation. $\swapp$ operations themselves do not spread errors and are also bias preserving. \footnote{Recall that for two single qubit operators \(A\) and \(B\), \(\mathsf{SWAP} (A \otimes B) = (B \otimes A) \mathsf{SWAP}\).} \end{enumerate} Together, this completes the requirements for implementing logical Clifford operations $\cK_1$.